scionproto/scion/doc/dev/design/private-ISDs.rst

   A workaround is for the ISP to set up multiple AS that each serve a subset of the customer's P-ISD requirements.

-There is also a WIP that completely avoids these problems, allowing 32bit or even 64bit ISD numbers and additionally being immune to conflicting IDS.
+There is also a proposed extension that reduces the problem by 32bit ISD numbers, see `Alternative: 32bit ISD Numbers`_.

 Private Links and Private ASes